developdata/CCIDiploma-Unit3/week_2/README.md

 In this unit you will be working with electricity and electrical components.
 Safety has to be considered when working with electricity.
 When working on Arduino projects:

 - Make sure that the Arduino is disconnected from its power source when you are attaching components, this power source maybe through the USB attachment to your computer or an external battery.
+- All the projects in the book either use 5V (power from the USB) or 9V (through a battery).
+At this point you shouldn't go above this voltage for the Arduino.
 - If a component gets overly hot, or you smell burning disconnect the power supply from the Arduino.
 - There are some components that will overheat if they are not connected correctly, such as the temperature sensor, if it starts to get hot, disconnect the power supply
 - Capacitors need to have the power and ground going to the correct pin, it they don’t they can explode